siusoon/VocableCode/README.md

 1. Complete the sentence with the starting words: “Queer is…”
 2. Each sentence contains no more than 5 words (the starting words-“queer is” is not included)
 3. More than 1 sentence is allowed but not more than 3.
-4. English word/sentence is required.
-5. It is ok to have just one word.
+4. It is ok to have just one word.

 Then you have to meet the participant face to face with some post-it notes for them to write their sentences and to prepare for the speaking and recording part.
 Rules are as follow: